Pfizer CEO History

 © History Oasis

-An aggressive leader despite lacking pharmaceutical experience, Jeff Kindler pursued radical streamlining by aggressively slashing costs, ending thousands of jobs, and discontinuing numerous drug programs to combat revenue declines—while momentarily boosting stock, his blunt style alienated researchers and damaged morale while failing to spur hoped-for pipeline successes.
+An aggressive leader despite lacking pharmaceutical experience, Jeff Kindler pursued radical streamlining by aggressively slashing costs, ending thousands of jobs, and discontinuing numerous drug programs to combat revenue declines—his blunt style alienated researchers and damaged the morale of the team.

-Abrasive and uncompromising, Jeff Kindler’s polarizing four-year tenure sought rapid fixes over long-term stability before abrupt resignation, leaving Pfizer professing bold ambitions but facing doubts over vision and leadership consistency moving forward.
+Jeff Kindler’s polarizing four-year tenure sought rapid fixes over long-term stability before his abrupt resignation.

 Though his zeal for fast changes aimed to revive Pfizer’s fortunes, Jeff Kindler’s jarring initiatives ultimately did not reverse momentum as product issues mounted and mass R&D downsizing hampered innovator standing.